Ben-Kerman/immersive/README.md

 2. Select the subtitles that should be on the card using `a` or the autoselect (toggle with `A`).
 If there are no subtitles or if they are badly timed, set the start/end time for the audio export manually using `Q` and `E`.
-If you wish to take a screenshot at a specific time, set it using `s`, otherwise the current frame will be used.
+If you wish to take a screenshot at a specific time instead of the current frame, set it using `s`.
 3. Enter target word selection mode using `d`.
 Select the target word with (`Ctrl`+)`⇧`+`←`/`→` and confirm it using (`⇧`+)`⏎`.
 It's possible to search for an external word from the clipboard using `v` if there are no text